Confluence in. Customer website out.

 With Satori Cloud, the goal is no. Customers should be able to open the published page without logging into Confluence.

-Is this the same as making a Confluence page public?
+Is this the same as sending customers to Confluence?

-Not quite.
-The aim is to publish selected Confluence content as a cleaner customer-facing page, rather than sending customers into Confluence.
+No. The aim is to publish selected Confluence content as a cleaner customer-facing website page, rather than sending customers into your internal workspace.

 Is Satori Cloud available now?